sschwindt/hydro-informatics/docs/source/get-started/vm.rst

 4. Click on the *Install…* button and select the downloaded *exe* or    *msi* installer.

--   Follow the installation instructions (stand ard *Windows*       procedure).
+-   Follow the installation instructions (standard *Windows*       procedure).

 -   Consider to add a *Desktop Icon*, or note the installation directory (e.g., ``"C:\\Program Files (x86)\\CHC\\BlueKenue\\"``).